-The Macclesfield, Bollington & Marple Railway was born of an idea from Thomas Oliver, owner of Waterhouse mill, and enacted by parliament, receiving the Royal Assent on 14th July 1864.
+The Macclesfield, Bollington & Marple Railway was born of an idea from Thomas Oliver, owner of Waterhouse mill, and enacted by parliament in The Macclesfield, Bollington, and Marple Railway Act, 1864, receiving the Royal Assent on 14th July 1864.
 It ran between those three places, opening for goods in 1869, and for passengers in 1870, and was closed under the Beeching reorganisation of the late 1960s.
 The last train was the 10.30pm from Macclesfield to Manchester on Saturday 3rd January 1970.
 A later train passed through the station just before midnight, without stopping, on its way back to Macclesfield.

-The definitive history of this branch line, The Macclesfield, Bollington & Marple Railway, has been written by local historian Basil Jeuda.
+The definitive history of this branch line, The Macclesfield, Bollington & Marple Railway, was been written by local historian Basil Jeuda.
 Though now out of print, copies are regularly for sale on eBay.
+However, Basil has written a further book to celebrate the 150th anniversary of the opening in 1869, Macclesfield, Bollington & Marple Railway Remembered, 150th Anniversary, Basil Jeuda, 2019.
+It includes a section on the early history of Omnibus services in the area.
+Available from the Discovery Centre , Belfields Village Bakery, Bollington, and Macclesfield Information Centre.
+Price £5.

 Some years after closure, in 1981 Macclesfield Borough Council (MBC) were looking for additional recreational space and a closed railway had the advantage of providing an extensive area for recreation and nature conservation, as well as providing the facility over an extensive part of the borough, 14 miles of it in fact, without the need to occupy any farmland.
 The rail bed was bought by MBC for £1 and a major programme was undertaken to make it fit for public use – fences, ditches, bridges, paths, and to bring under control the overgrowth of nature which had, even in so few years, grown so extensively as to make walking the course of the railway a difficult proposition.